paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-033-examination-selection-and-placement.md

 #### Effective Date of 1978 Amendment
 Amendment by Pub.
 L. 95–454 effective 90 days after Oct.
 13, 1978, see section 907 of Pub.
 L. 95–454, set out as a note under [section 1101 of this title](./chapter-011-office-of-personnel-management.md#section-1101).

+#### Reports
+Pub.
+L. 118–188, § 5, Dec.
+23, 2024, 138 Stat.
+2649, provided that: “(a) Implementation Reports.—“(1) In general.—Not later than 1 year after the date of enactment of this Act [Dec.
+23, 2024], and each year thereafter ending with the fifth publication and submission of the report, the Director shall publish on a public-facing website, and submit to the relevant committees, a report that—“(A) examines the progress of examining agencies in implementing the requirements of this Act [see Short Title of 2024 Amendment note set out under [section 101 of this title](./chapter-001-organization.md#section-101)] and the amendments made by this Act; and “(B) identifies any significant difficulties encountered in the implementation described in subparagraph (A). “(2) Inclusion in annual report.—The Director may include the report required under paragraph (1) as an addendum to the report required under subsection (b). “(3) Delayed reporting.—If the Director is unable to publish and submit the report within the timeline required under paragraph (1), the Director shall publish on a public-facing website, and submit to the relevant committees, a notification of the delay that—“(A) provides a reason for the delay; and “(B) advises the public and the relevant committees of the anticipated date of publication and submission of the report. “(b) Annual Report.—“(1) In general.—Not later than 1 year after the date of enactment of this Act, and each year thereafter, the Director shall publish on a public-facing website and submit to the relevant committees a report that, with respect to categories of positions in the competitive service for which an examining agency examined applicants during the applicable period, includes—“(A) the type of examination used; and “(B) summary data from examinations that are closed, audited, and anonymous on the use of examinations for the competitive service, including technical assessments. “(2) Demographic indicators.—In carrying out paragraph (1), the Director shall break the data down by applicant demographic indicators to facilitate direct comparability and trendline comparisons to data available as of October 1, 2020, as a baseline. “(3) Limitations.—In carrying out this subsection, the Director may only publish and submit to the relevant committees data relating to examinations for which—“(A) the related announcement is closed; “(B) certificates have been audited; and “(C) all hiring processes are completed. “(4) Delayed reporting.—If the Director is unable to publish and submit the report within the timeline required under paragraph (1), the Director shall publish on a public-facing website, and submit to the relevant committees, a notification of the delay that—“(A) provides a reason for the delay; and “(B) advises the public and the relevant committees of the anticipated date of publication and submission of the report. “(c) Provision of Data by Agencies.—“(1) In general.—Not later than 180 days after the date of enactment of this Act, the Director shall issue guidance to examining agencies regarding the data that the Director needs from the examining agencies in order to comply with subsections (a) and (b). “(2) Reporting timelines.—Each examining agency shall provide the data outlined in the guidance issued by the Director under paragraph (1) on a quarterly basis.”

+[For definitions of terms used in section 5 of Pub.
+L. 118–188, set out above, see section 2(b) of Pub.
+L. 118–188, set out below.]

+#### Evaluation for Potential Updates or Revisions to Government-Wide Systems of Records at the Office of Personnel Management
+Pub.
+L. 118–188, § 7, Dec.
+23, 2024, 138 Stat.
+2651, provided that: “(a) In General.—Not later than 1 year after the date of enactment of this Act [Dec.
+23, 2024], the Director [of the Office of Personnel Management] shall evaluate whether the Government-wide system of records notices, the OPM/GOVT–5 Recruiting, Examining, and Placement Records, and the OPM/GOVT–6 Personnel Research and Test Validation Records, or any successor materials thereto, require updating or revision in order to support the implementation of this Act [see Short Title of 2024 Amendment set out under [section 101 of this title](./chapter-001-organization.md#section-101)] and the amendments made by this Act. “(b) Issuance of Updates or Revisions; Notice to Congress.—If the Director determines under subsection (a) that any updates or revisions are necessary, the Director, in accordance with [section 552a of title 5](./chapter-005-administrative-procedure.md#section-552a), United States Code (commonly known as the ‘Privacy Act’), shall promptly—“(1) issue the updates or revisions; and “(2) notify the relevant committees [Committee on Homeland Security and Governmental Affairs of the Senate and Committee on Oversight and Accountability of the House of Representatives].”

 #### Direct Hiring for Federal Wage Schedule Employees
 Pub.
 L. 114–328, div.
 A, title XI, § 1139, Dec.
 23, 2016, 130 Stat.
-2470, provided that: “The Director of the Office of Personnel Management shall permit an agency with delegated examining authority under 1104(a)(2) of title 5, United States Code, to use direct-hire authority under section 3304(a)(3) of such title for a permanent or non-permanent position or group of positions in the competitive services at GS–15 (or equivalent) and below, or for prevailing rate employees, if the Director determines that there is either a severe shortage of candidates or a critical hiring need for such positions.”
+2470, provided that: “The Director of the Office of Personnel Management shall permit an agency with delegated examining authority under [section] 1104(a)(2) of title 5, United States Code, to use direct-hire authority under section 3304(a)(3) [now 3304(b)(3)] of such title for a permanent or non-permanent position or group of positions in the competitive services at GS–15 (or equivalent) and below, or for prevailing rate employees, if the Director determines that there is either a severe shortage of candidates or a critical hiring need for such positions.”

+#### Definitions in Pub.
+L. 118–188
+Pub.
+L. 118–188, § 2(b), Dec.
+23, 2024, 138 Stat.
+2646, provided that: “In this Act [see sections 5 and 7 of Pub.
+L. 118–188, set out as notes above]— “(1) each term that is defined in [section 3304(a) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section3304/a&num=0&edition=prelim), United States Code, as added by subsection (a) of this section, shall have the meaning given the term in such section 3304(a); and “(2) the term ‘competitive service’ has the meaning given the term in [section 2102 of title 5](./chapter-021-definitions.md#section-2102), United States Code.”

 <a id="section-3304a"></a>